Voting-Rights-Code/Equitable-Polling-Locations/README.md

 1. The model returns a list of matchings between census blocks and polling locations, along with the distance between the two, and a demographic breakdown of the population.
 1. The model then uses this matching and demographic data to compute a new data derived scaling factor (alpha), which it then uses to compute the inequity penalized score (y_EDE) for the matched system.

+A FEW THINGS TO NOTE:
+1. Currently, this model is run on census data, which counts voting age population.
+We make no assumptions about elligibility to vote, either in terms of citizenship, local disqualification laws or voter registration status.
+2. When this model reports racial demographics, it uses Census categories for race and ethnicity.
+Namely, Ethnicity (Hispanic / Non-Hispanic) is orthogonal to race in the census data.
+Therefore, one may be Hispanic and Asian at the same time.

 # To install
 1. Clone main branch of Equitable-Polling-Locations
     1. This repo uses lfs.
 To use this effectively, you may have to run the following lines from a terminal (in the git repo)
         1. $ git lfs install
-        1. $ git lfs migrate import --include="*.csv"
+            1. (For Window) $ git lfs migrate import --include="*.csv"
+            1. (For Mac)
 1. Install conda if you do not have it already
     1. This program uses SCIP as an optimizer, which is easily installed using Conda, but not using pip.
+(SCIP installation will be completed below by installing 'requirements.txt')
     1. If you do not have conda installed already, use the relevant instructions [here] (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 1. Create and activate conda environment.
 (Note, on a Windows machine, this requires using Anaconda Prompt.)
     1. `$ conda create --name equitable-polls `